KetchuppOfficial/Binary_Translator/README.md

 # Binary Translator

-This project is the final part of a course on programming and computer architecture by [Ilya Dedinsky (aka ded32)](https://github.com/ded32) that he teaches in MIPT.
+This project is the final part of the course on programming and computer architecture by [Ilya Dedinsky (aka ded32)](https://github.com/ded32) that he teaches in MIPT.

 ## General Information